FirmlyAware/keycrate/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+**You are free to:**
+- Use, share, and modify for personal and educational purposes
+- Fork and adapt the code for non-commercial projects

+**You must:**
+- Give appropriate credit to the original author
+- Not use this project for commercial purposes without explicit written permission

-**Note:** For commercial use, please contact the repository owner.
+For commercial licensing inquiries, please contact FirmlyAware via GitHub.

+See the [LICENSE](LICENSE) file for full details.

 ## Acknowledgments